stefman1000/CAPP30239_FA22/week_03/README.md

 Census changed the ACS variables it collects many times over the decades, some variables not avialable or changed/incompatable between years (not an issue post 2000, big issue beforehand)

+Data is MASSIVE, had to compress it to upload to git

 Primary Data Source